bpicinato/MonArch/README.md

 bash monarch.sh --ref_genome Hsalinarum.fa --reads trat1.fa --output output_dir
 ```

-Below is a list of all possible arguments; please take notice of the default behavior for the optional parameters and check if they fit your analysis.
-The `-h` or `--help` arguments show this help message on the command line interface.
+Below is a list of all possible arguments; please take notice of the default behavior for the optional parameters and verify that they fit your analysis.
+The `-h` or `--help` arguments show this help message on the command-line interface.
 ```
                                    MonArch
          Automated pipeline to annotate circular RNAs in RNA-Seq data